rakesh2009/Facial-Expression-Recognition-using-CNN/README.md

 b) Finding the different emotions of test images using the trained model

-c) How to tune hyperparameters in deep neural network
+c) Tuning of hyperparameters in deep neural network